Uniswap/docs/docs/contracts/v2/concepts/01-protocol-overview/04-glossary.md

 ### Pool

-Liquidity within a pair is pooled across all liquidity providers.
+Liquidity within a pair is aggregated from all liquidity providers.

 ### Liquidity provider / LP

-A liquidity provider is someone who deposits an equivalent value of two ERC20 tokens into the liquidity pool within a pair.
+A liquidity provider deposits an equivalent value of two ERC20 tokens into a pair’s liquidity pool.
 Liquidity providers take on price risk and are compensated with fees.

 ### Mid price

-The price between what users can buy and sell tokens at a given moment.
-In Uniswap this is the ratio of the two ERC20 token reserves.
+TThe midpoint between the buy and sell prices of tokens at a given moment.

 ### Price impact